Quotations from Tao De Ching – The Book of the Way and Its Virtue

 Maybe Hong Kong and the mainland could use the guidance of Bodhisattva Guanyin right about now…

 Buddhism can also be badly abused by extremists and cult movements just like Christianity.

-Tibetan Lamaism portraits itself as a branch of Buddhism and claims Dalai Lama being the reincarnated Bodhisattva Guanyin, while in fact until the end of the 1950s, lamas were both a political force and a religious organisation in a backward slavery society Tibet.
+Tibetan Lamaism portrays itself as a branch of Buddhism and claims Dalai Lama is the reincarnated Bodhisattva Guanyin, while in fact until the end of the 1950s, lamas were both a political force and a religious organisation in a backward slavery society Tibet.

 Quotations from The Great Learning

 The Great Learning (大学), compiled since the Warring States era 2,500 years ago, is a collection of thoughts and words of Confucius.

 The words one speaks going forth contrary to his claimed ethics will come back to catch up with him sooner or later; The wealth that is obtained in improper ways will take its departure in the same manner.

 When you say or do something kind to other people or nations, though the good fortune may yet to appear, the impending disasters have already been pushed away; when you say or do something nasty to other people or nations, though the disasters may yet to occur, the coming good fortune has already faded away.